quaadgras/graphics.gd/Readme.md

 for example `Node.get_tree()` (GDScript) has moved to `SceneTree.Get()` (Go).

 ## Performance
 It's feasible to write high performance code with `graphics.gd`, keep to variant types where possible and avoid allocating memory on the heap in frequently called functions. `Advanced` instances are available for each class which allow more fine-grained control over memory allocations.

-Benchmarks show that `Advanced` method calls from Go -> Engine do not allocate.
+Benchmarks show that `Advanced` method calls from Go -> Godot don't typically allocate any memory.

 ## Examples
 There are a number of examples in the [samples](https://github.com/quaadgras/graphics.gd/tree/samples)